dani-dr06/Portfolio/README.md

 # Project 1: K-Means Algorithm for Breast Cancer Data
-The purpose of this project is to carry out a k means algorithm in Python to analyze breast cancer data and predict the class of the patient (benign cells or malignant cells) based on 9 attributes:
+The purpose of this project is to carry out a k means algorithm in Python using Pandas and Numpy to analyze breast cancer data and predict the class of the patient (benign cells or malignant cells) based on 9 attributes:
 * clump thickness,
 * uniformity of cell size